patrickrall/Qumquat/README.md

 x.clean(0) # raises AttributeError

 ```
 If a successor of this language were to compile to a real quantum computer, it would allocate extra qubits to temporarily hold on to the value of the expression.
-These qubits would then be immediately uncomputed automatically.
+These qubits would then be uncomputed automatically.

 #### Measurement